Tidyverse

 On the x-axis, the chart displays cut, a variable from diamonds.
 On the y-axis, it displays count, but count is not a variable in diamonds!
 Where does count come from?
 Many graphs, like scatterplots, plot the raw values of your dataset.
 Other graphs, like bar charts, calculate new values to plot:

-• smoothers fit a model to your data and then plot predictions from the model
+- smoothers fit a model to your data and then plot predictions from

 The algorithm used to calculate new values for a graph is called a stat, short for statistical transformation.
 The figure below describes how this process works with geom_bar().